 In December of 2011, CARE became home to a troop of ring-tailed lemurs.
-The group consisted of all adults around the age of 2 year olds, one male and the rest female.
+The group consisted of all adults around the age of 2-years-old, one male and the rest female.
 They came from a breeding facility in Florida and were scheduled to be transported to a zoo in South America.
-The ended up not being able to take the lemurs, and so they were left homeless and CARE was asked to provide them a home.
+They ended up not being able to take the lemurs, and so CARE was asked to provide them a home.
 We had a surprise in store for us though that we were not prepared for!

 A short time after the adult lemurs arrived, all of the females began delivering babies.
 Ruth had a baby girl named Stella.